 - an enclosed gearbox

 The GRi-1500Li uses a 24V, 10Ah lithium-ion battery that weighs 3.5 pounds.
 It is rated at 500 cycles, charges in 3-4 hours, and lasts for up to 36 holes.
 A battery charger is included.

 The trolley is available in black, gunmetal gray, traditional silver, and white.
 A scorecard holder, umbrella holder, and large drink holder are included at no extra cost.

 This remote-control caddy is a bit on the pricey side, but given the high-quality build, responsiveness of the remote, ease of use, and overall reliable performance, we think it’s definitely worth it.

 Want something a little more affordable than the models featured above?
 Maybe something $1000 or less?
 Then the X4R by Bat-Caddy is ideal.

 The X4R is the brother to the non-remote X4 Sport.
 Not only is it priced reasonably, but it has some of the highest average customer ratings that we’ve ever seen.

 More than that, the X4R competes for the title of best-selling remote-control golf caddy in North America.
 Its FCC-authorized remote control system can be operated up to 100 yards away.

-Like the X4 Sport, the X4R cart has a high-tech, lightweight, European-style aluminum alloy frame.
+The X4R cart has a high-tech, lightweight, European-style aluminum alloy frame.
 This is complemented with stainless steel components that include the gear boxes, axles, and motor housings.